lumotist/backend/README.md

 To see example error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Profile **(auth token required)**
-Performing a GET request with the users token in the **headers** will return the data for that user.
+Performing a GET request to `/account/profile` with the users token in the **headers** will return the data for that user.

 Example GET request **(headers)**: